 First single crochet of Round 1 is complete.
 Place a marker into this stitch, if you wish.

-Repeat steps 6A – 6E to work the remaining 5 single crochets of Round 1.
+Repeat steps 6A – 6E to work the remaining 5 single crochet stitches of Round 1.

 Pictured below: completed Round 1.
-There are 6 single crochets worked into the adjustable loop, the first stitch is clearly marked with a stitch marker, and the end tail is secured under all 6 stitches.
+There are 6 single crochet stitches worked into the adjustable loop, the first stitch is clearly marked with a stitch marker, and the end tail is secured under all 6 stitches.

 Tighten the adjustable magic loop:

 Remove the hook from the last stitch.
-Hold the post of last single crochet of Round 1 firmly between your right thumb and index finger.
-Pull on the end tail with fingers of your left hand until magic loop space completely disappears.
+Hold the post of last single crochet stitch of Round 1 firmly between your right thumb and index finger.
+Pull on the end tail with fingers of your left hand until the loop space completely disappears.

 Round 1 is complete.
 Magic loop has been tightened so that there is no visible hole in the center of work.